 Today, the scale of Malwarebytes’ threat data processing and analysis is massive.
 The company focuses on helping its consumers and business customers to protect against threats, not just remediate malware infections.
 It uses this data to identify anomalies based on endpoint variations and critical detections.
 But this data is not only used for predicting potential threats.

 Malwarebytes adopted Qubole in concert with Kafka (for ingesting data streams), and an AWS S3 data lake (for data storage).
-The virtually unlimited compute power in the cloud seemed like the solution to its performance problems, but soon proved cost-prohibitive.
+The virtually unlimited computing power in the cloud seemed like the solution to its performance problems but soon proved cost-prohibitive.
 Compared to on-premises, adding compute was fast, as administrators could do it themselves at any point.
 But manually releasing it when it was not needed was almost impossible due to the bursty and unpredictable nature of big data workloads.
-For example, a ransomware outbreak in the world, resulting in a surge in data volumes of 5x to 25x or more.
+For example, a ransomware outbreak in the world resulted in a surge in data volumes of 5x to 25x or more.
 This resulted in constant cost overruns and fire drills for overloaded systems administrators.

 Malwarebytes’ data processing paradigm changed with Qubole.
-First, it de-coupled compute and storage.
-Second, “playing by the rules of the game of the cloud,” says Kulkarni— leveraging things like autoscaling (scaling out and scaling up, and being elastic & ephemeral in nature), low-cost compute instances (AWS Spot), and storage (an AWS S3 data lake)— significantly improved the efficiency of data platform.
+First, it de-coupled computing and storage.
+Second, “playing by the rules of the game of the cloud,” says Kulkarni— leveraging things like autoscaling (scaling out and scaling up, and being elastic & ephemeral in nature), low-cost compute instances (AWS Spot), and storage (an AWS S3 data lake)— significantly improved the efficiency of a data platform.
 Today, Malwarebytes uses Qubole to process its data.
-About 60 to 70% of it is logs, telemetry and other types of unstructured and semi-structured data that is being processed in Qubole.
+About 60 to 70% of it is logs, telemetry, and other types of unstructured and semi-structured data that are being processed in Qubole.

 Finally, Qubole is cost-effective.
 Malwarebytes pays Qubole only for the resources it uses.